ryan-mcclue/unsw/comp3331/week1.md

 stochastic means random distribution but may still be analysed with statistics, e.g. stock market graphs

-bernoulli trial is binomial experiment whereby probability stays the same across repetitions binomial question: probability of 'x' successes in 'n' trials?   (mrnicholltv) calculate number of ways to acheive said number and multiply by probability number of ways is: N choose X
+bernoulli trial is binomial experiment whereby probability stays the same across repetitions binomial question: probability of 'x' successes in 'n' trials? calculate number of ways to acheive said number and multiply by probability number of ways is: N choose X